avinash4720/Reddit-NBA-ETL-Analytics/README.md

-# Data Pipeline with Reddit, Airflow, S3, Snowflake, Snowpipe and Snowsight
+# Data Pipeline with sentiment classifier with Reddit, Airflow, S3, Snowflake, Snowpipe and Snowsight

 This project provides a comprehensive data pipeline solution to extract, transform, and load (ETL) Reddit data into a Snowflake data warehouse.
 The pipeline leverages a combination of tools and services including Apache Airflow, Amazon EC2, S3 and snowflake services.